11 Tips For Saving Money You Might Not Have Thought Of

 9. Automatic savings apps, like Digit, are helpful starts, but make sure they’re just that.
 You can save more elsewhere.

 There are a slew of new apps, including Digit and Acorns, that set aside small amounts of cash automatically, based on your spending and income.
 “It’s a great first step, and using these apps are worth it if you’re living paycheck to paycheck, to prove to yourself that saving money is possible.
 But once that’s done, take over,” said O’Connell.
-She said putting your savings in a high-yield savings account, roth IRA, or employer-sponsored 401k could earn you more interest — money the bank pays you.
+She said putting your savings in a high-yield savings account, Roth IRA, or employer-sponsored 401(k) could earn you more interest — money the bank pays you.

 10. Have student loans?
 Pay off the most expensive (usually private) loans first.

 “If a borrower can afford it, it may make sense to prepay their loan.
-That’ll lower the amount of interest over the life of the loan,” said Jennifer Wang of The Institute for College Access and Success.
-Thanks to a 2008 bill, you can prepay your loans at any time without being charged a penalty, and, according to Wang, if you have a private loan with a high interest rate, you should when possible, because it could save you a lot.
+That’ll lower the amount of interest over the life of the loan,” said Jennifer Wang of the Institute for College Access and Success.
+Thanks to a 2008 bill, you can prepay your loans at any time without being charged a penalty, and, according to Wang, if you have a private loan with a high interest rate, you should it when possible, because it could save you a lot.
 Use this FinAid calculator to see just how much.

 But, most importantly, you need to contact your lender and say you’re prepaying the principal (the loan balance) and not paying ahead (after prepaying, you should also continue to make your monthly payments).
 Paying the principal lowers the amount of total interest you’ll need to pay in the long run, while paying ahead means you’re paying next month’s minimum payment in advance.